stevvvn/skelly/README.md

 Any parameters not supplied in this way will be prompted for.
 If Skelly writes any files as a result of the run they'll be listed at the end.

+You can pass `--force` or `-f` to overwrite files even when they already exist, but caveat emptor.